 Many NDIS participants will find it difficult to find affordable housing because they have low income and not many assets.

-The Victorian State Government provides affordable housing at a reduced cost to people with disability and other people with low incomes.
+The Victorian State Government Office of Housing provides affordable housing at a reduced cost to people with disability and other people with low incomes.
 This is called 'social housing'.

 Housing Register